unchained-capital/bitcoin-store/README.md

   SKU 91919191
   Color: Yellow
   SN: VIN1234134134
-  Notes: Stratches on the clearcoat on the fuel tank.
+  Notes: Scratches on the clear coat on the fuel tank.
   Price: $3200